 Now, maybe you don’t know exactly what the software does, but you can guess from the name alone that it’s there to help increase the quality of your business.

-With this two-part strategy to name your cleaning business, you’ll save yourself a ton of headaches and “what if’s” in the future, and be well on your way to running a very successful company.
+By using this strategy to name your cleaning business, you’ll save yourself a ton of headaches and “what if’s” in the future.

 Tags: Business Operation